Search Death Records (United States)

 How is it funded?

-It's funded by advertising revenue.
-The advertisements you see on Interment.net make it possible to keep it free to the public.
-The costs are enormous, due to the high traffic we receive, and the hundreds of gigabytes of data we serve up each day.
-The advertising revenue we earn from companies like Ancestry.com, Archives.com, Google, Footnote, and others make it possible to keep Interment.net running.
+It's funded through a sponsorship with GenealogyBank.com.
+GenealogyBank does not have an ownership in Interment.net, it simply gets advertising placement throughout our pages.
+Their advertisements you see on Interment.net make it possible to keep our services free to the public.
+Our costs are enormous, due to the high traffic accessing our archives, and the hundreds of gigabytes of data we serve up each day.

 The History of Interment.net

 Interment.net debuted in March of 1997 as a directory of links to websites that publish cemetery records.
+The site was created by Steve Johnson at a time when online genealogy had just started.
 The website originally started out as a single webpage, and as more links were compiled, additional webpages were added.

 As traffic grew, visitors began submitting actual burial records from cemeteries, hoping that they could be published here.
 The decision was made to publish them.